 One thing I perhaps did notice is that the cake didn’t rise as much as a normal one would as there weren’t any raising agents in the batter.
 However, I did love the recipe for the number of flavours that went into the cake!
 Not that I’ve tried it, but just the ingredients that went in sounded and looked delicious.
 There are spices, orange zest, carrot, apple, sultanas, nuts, the list goes on.
 The point is, a gluten-free cake doesn’t mean you have to compensate any flavour at all!

 The icing I did try and was also delicious so I have confidence the cake is going to be good too.
 If you want a more layered carrot cake make two sponges and double the icing.

 So wish me luck this first request has gone well!
-The recipe is inspired by Jamie Oliver.
+The recipe is inspired and adapted from Jamie Oliver.